 In 1998 Cathy was inducted as an ACNM Fellow.
 In 2003 she received the prestigious Dorthea Lang Pioneer Award from the ACNM Foundation in recognition of her work developing and implementing ACNM benchmarking and her work as editor and author of An Administrative Manual for Nurse-Midwifery Services.
+In 2022 she was inducted as a fellow of the American Academy of Nursing.
 She has published on clinical as well as practice issues and has spoken nationally and internationally on a variety of topics.